awkwardusername/school-projects/README.txt

 By: Mark Jayson Fuentes <awkwardusername AT gmail.com>
 	Polytechnic University of the Philippines

+CREDITS!

-Thanks to Garrett Serack for ScintillaNET and of course, Neil Hodgson for Scintilla itself.
+Thanks to Garrett Serack <gserack AT gmail.com> for ScintillaNET and of course, Neil Hodgson <neilh AT scintilla.org> for Scintilla itself.

+And yes, thank you to Allan Crisostomo <rockerfrick AT gmail.com> for the icons, the Okashi PL and images.